Student Crisis Response Protocol

-- In the event that the crisis involves an Indigenous student, an International student, or a student studying outside of Canada, coordinate culturally appropriate protocols.
+- In the event that the crisis involves an Indigenous student, International student, or student who is studying outside of Canada, coordinate culturally appropriate protocols.

 - Facilitate accurate and efficient flow of information.
 Appoint a spokesperson to communicate with the Executive and with Communications.
 Media inquiries will be managed by Communications.

 - Identify individuals or groups affected by the situation.

 - Consider privacy issues; information will only be released on a “need-to-know” basis and in compliance with applicable legislation.

 - Plan a sensitive and coordinated response to the people affected by the event and university community as a whole, considering the specific nature of the crisis and the short and long term needs that may arise as a result.
 This includes providing support for staff and faculty members who were directly or indirectly involved.
 This also includes giving consideration to different cultural groups that may be specifically affected.